-Looking at this soup reminds me of everything I love about fall.
+Looking at this Butternut Squash Soup reminds me of everything I love about fall.
 The rich colors, tastes and warm toasty feelings you get when you’re snuggled up with a good bowl of soup.
-This butternut squash soup is extra special because I put some pear and ginger which gives it a whole new depth of flavor and that ginger HEALS!
+This soup is extra special because I put some pear and ginger which gives it a whole new depth of flavor and that ginger HEALS!
 After making this for meal prep and eating it for lunch so often, my sniffles were gone-zo.

 This creative idea was learned at a recent Anti-inflammatory cooking class I took at the Natural Gourmet Institute here in NYC.
 It was such a beautiful evening filled with amazing recipes with great people, and the soup especially took me by surprise because while it looks like any other butternut squash soup – it’s SO.
 MUCH.
 MORE.
 Our chef had us using apples which was great, I had pears on me at home and tried it that way instead.
 Both work perfectly, but I do love pears.
 The most important part is: THE GINGER.
 And I love keeping ginger juice in my fridge for when I run out of fresh ginger, either can be used here.
 The creamy texture with any of your favorite toppings makes for a stunning and filling meal.
 XO

-- 1 or 2 pears (bartlett or bosch work), sliced into 4 wedges and cored
+- 2 pears Bartlett or Bosch work, sliced into 4 wedges and cored

 - 3 Tbsp olive oil

 - 2 Tbsp + 1/2 tsp ginger juice or 2 Tbsp grated ginger